 - Only the angler may touch the rod, reel or line while the line is outside the boat.
 The only exception is when landing a fish the guide may touch the line but no more than the length of the rod to the hook.

 - Anglers and Guides may begin fishing any time during daylight tournament hours of each of the two days of fishing but may not exceed 8- hours each day on the water dock to dock.

-- Fish must be measured from tip of nose to tail.
-A photo must be taken of the whole fish on the Cuda Brand ruler.
-Place the nose of the fish against the plexiglass end of the ruler and take a clear photo of the entire fish on the device.
+Fish must be measured from tip of nose to tail.
+A photo must be taken of the whole fish on the Rapala ruler we have provided.
+Place the nose of the fish against the upright hinged end of the ruler and take a clear photo of the entire fish on the device.

 - Anglers may measure all fish (Fly and Spin).
+Minimum length for scoring is 24”.
 Scoring will be based on largest three (3) fish per day.
 Fish from day one may not be counted on day two.
-Please record all releases.
+Please record all releases regardless of size.
 There is a place on your score sheet to track smaller fish you do not wish to measure.

 - Fishing range is unlimited and boats do not have to report in the morning to Hurricane Hole Marina prior to fishing.